dvon/burg/README.md

 ### example\_cells.jpg

-Once the table boundary lines have been found, `cells` function (in cells.py), determines the coordinates of corners for cells defined by those boundaries.  `adjust_borders` uses `cv2.matchTemplate` to search cell images for horizontal and vertical lines along the outside edges, and adjusts corner coordinates based on what it finds.
-(This wouldn't be necessary if the lines in the table were perfectly straight and evenly spread out, but they are far enough off in some places that this extra step helps.)
+Once the table boundary lines have been found, the `cells` function (in cells.py), determines the coordinates of corners for cells defined by those boundaries.  `adjust_borders` uses `cv2.matchTemplate` to search cell images for horizontal and vertical border lines (maybe template matching isn't the best way to do this?) along the outside edges, and adjusts corner coordinates based on what it finds.
+This wouldn't be necessary if the lines in the table were perfectly straight and evenly spread out, but they are far enough off in some places that this extra step helps.

 The `erase_borders` function works in a way very similar to `adjust_borders`, except that it colors the border lines white.
-It then processes the portion of the cell image where borders were erased in a way that "spreads" the erasing a little bit further out, to catch missed border bits, and also fills in a little bit of darker color where handwriting lines crossed the
+It then processes (using close transformations with a horizontally oriented kernel and then a vertically oriented kernel) the portion of the cell image where borders were erased in a way that "spreads" the erasing a little bit further out, to catch missed border bits, and also fills in a little bit of darker color where handwriting lines crossed the